Suzy9586/Suzy9586.github.io/bio.md

 # All about me!
+### Family
+  How big is your family?
+Mine, is huge!
+I'm the baby of 7 kids, plus now I also have 2 kids of my own and am married.
+I have been married for over 10 years now and I have to say my husband is pretty awesome!

 ### Education
 I'm working on finishing my bacholors at University of [Maryland University College](http://umuc.edu).
 I have also attending the following schools.
 + [Mt.
 San Jacinto College](https://www.msjc.edu/Pages/default.aspx)